BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-05-11-final-project.markdown

 In this section we're going to focus on a **specific aspect** of the UFO sighting: the numbers around **emotions** of those who claim to have experienced them.
 In other words, we decided to use the **tools** available to us through this course to extract and visualize *one of the biggest factors* that influence this phenomenon.

 The reason?
 Emotions are often where **objectivity breaks down** — and that’s exactly why they’re interesting to study.
 They represent the human part of the experience, where logic gets blurred and interpretations take over.
-It's also the part where most discussions — and disagreements — begin, and where **pseudo-scientific narratives** often find their ground.
+It's also the part where most discussions and disagreements begin, and where **pseudo-scientific narratives** often find their ground.

 Since our dataset contains the **full text** written by the people, we attempted to use a mix of **machine learning** techniques to automatically analyze these texts and **extract the corresponding emotion**.
 Some of the most used yet simple techniques involve applying statistics to estimate the overall "positive" or "negative" tone of each word, or how strongly it *points* to a specific emotion.
-Considering the *several hundred thousand* records, we decided to opt for a **cherry-picking** approach — selecting some key terms that clearly reference an emotion (e.g. *thrilled*, *excited* → *joy*) — and flagging their presence for each record.
+Considering the *several hundred thousand* records, we decided to opt for a **cherry-picking** approach, selecting some key terms that clearly reference an emotion (e.g. *thrilled*, *excited* → *joy*) and flagging their presence for each record.

 ### The importance of words

 The theory will certainly sound *interesting* (read: boring), but now it’s time to dive into the actual data.
 As we mentioned earlier, every analysis that will follow is based on the **words people used** and the **emotion tied to them**.
 So, it only makes sense to start by looking at the most common ones.

-Below, you’ll find a so-called *word cloud* — a simple way to show the most frequent words, where the **size** of each word reflects how often it appears in the dataset.
+Below, you’ll find a so-called *word cloud*, a simple way to show the most frequent words, where the **size** of each word reflects how often it appears in the dataset.
 Let’s take a look!

 ![Most occurring words]({{ site.baseurl }}/assets/images/fp_most_occurring_words.png){:.centered-small}